kumarprahlad125-pixel/Olist-B2B-Marketing-Funnel-Analysis-/README.md

 # Olist-B2B Marketing Funnel Analysis

-This project examines Olist's marketing funnel — how leads come in, and which of them convert into paying sellers and analyzing different category of leads .

 ## Overview

 This project studies Olist's marketing funnel — how leads are generated and which of those leads turn into actual paying customers (sellers) on the platform.